 On July 24, 2006, the Company reserved for grant to two of the Company's directors 2,416,666 shares of the Company's common stock.
 These shares were originally held as treasury shares and reserved for transfer to present or future officers, directors or employees.
 The consummation of the transaction resulted in 925,531 of these shares being issued at October 25, 2007.
-The remaining 1,491,135 shares were to be issued six months after the consummation of the transaction, and the Company is in the process of taking the necessary steps to effectuate such issuance.
+The remaining 1,491,135 shares were to be issued six months after the consummation of the transaction; 257,091 of such shares have been issued as of June 30, 2008.
+The Company is in the process of taking the necessary steps to effectuate issuance of the remaining 1,234,044 shares.